PipelineAI/pipeline/docs/src/events/index.md

 ![Members](/img/advanced-spark-and-tensorflow-meetup-17000-cake-with-border.png)

-PipelineIO is the organizer and sponsor for the series of [Advanced Spark and TensorFlow Meetups](https://www.meetup.com/Advanced-Spark-and-TensorFlow-Meetup/) with 20,000+ members throughout the world including the following cites:
+PipelineAI is the organizer and sponsor for the series of [Advanced Spark and TensorFlow Meetups](https://www.meetup.com/Advanced-Spark-and-TensorFlow-Meetup/) with 20,000+ members throughout the world including the following cites:

 * San Francisco
 * Chicago